 - Was detained (held) by force while in the line of duty by a foreign government or power, or

 - Is in the hospital or getting outpatient treatment for a service-connected permanent and total disability, and is likely to be discharged for that disability.
 A service-connected permanent and total disability is a disability resulting from your service that doesn’t go away.

-You may qualify for education benefits if you’re the child or spouse of a Veteran and one of the below descriptions is true of the Veteran.
+You may qualify for VA education benefits (Chapter 35 benefits) if you’re the child or spouse of a Veteran and one of the below descriptions is true of the Veteran.

 One of these must be true.
 The Veteran:

 - Is permanently and totally disabled due to a service-connected disability, or

 - Died while on active duty or as a result of a service-connected disability

 If you’re a dependent who doesn’t meet the above criteria, you may still qualify for VA education benefits if the Veteran or service member transferred some or all of their Post-9/11 GI Bill entitlement to you while they were on active duty.